youssefx99/event-driven-project/README.md

 Hey there!

-This repo contains my submission for the Eyego Backend Internship technical task.
-It’s a fully working, event-driven logging microservice built with Node.js, Kafka, and MongoDB, using Domain-Driven Design principles and containerized with Docker.
+This is a project of event-driven logging microservice built with Node.js, Kafka, and MongoDB, using Domain-Driven Design principles and containerized with Docker.

 ---